Maryland Farm Bureau Young Farmers

 District 4 (Baltimore, Cecil, Harford) – Wilson Davis

-District 5 (Caroline, Kent, Queen Anne’s, Talbot) – Alan Eck and Rachel Manning
+District 5 (Caroline, Kent, Queen Anne’s, Talbot) – Alan Eck and Rachel Eck (Co-Chairs)

 District 6 (Dorchester, Wicomico, Worcester, Somerset) – Shelby Griffin